BEFORE THE WATER GETS TOO HIGH...

 The sheer scale of climate change, the horror of it, makes it difficult to even think about.
 There are so many interlocking issues and problems that even identifying the causes and potential solutions feels like navigating an increasingly claustrophobic labyrinth.

-To quote video creator Oliver Thorn, in character as Dr Odradek in the Philosophy Tube video Climate Grief:
+To quote video creator Abigail Thorn, in character as Dr Odradek in the Philosophy Tube video Climate Grief:

 "It's very difficult being a climate scientist right now, because…

 OK, fish: Fish are dying because of global warming, right?
 So commercial fishing industries are losing money.
 And if you run a fish business, one of the easiest ways to save money is to pay the fishermen less and make them work in dangerous conditions.
 Since all the fishing happens at sea it's hard for anyone to check.
 But, if the crew tells anybody you're going to have a lawsuit on your hands.
 So what do you do?
 You've got to hire undocumented migrants to go on the boats, who can't complain and can't unionise or they'll be arrested and deported.
 Some of the conditions in the commercial fishing industry basically meet the definition of modern slavery.
 So, when it comes to fish, climate change, border controls and labour rights aren't three separate issues: it's one big problem.

 …And I really don't think we need a scientist.
 I think we need a priest."